 The short answer is a resounding YES: You can become pregnant after engaging in sexual intercourse while menstruating.

-If you’re curious like me, you’ll want to know why.
-Remember, knowledge is power!
+If you’re curious like me, you’ll want to know why (read on for the details).

 It’s time to tackle the mystery – does period sex really come with a risk of pregnancy?